alb3rto269/fluidSlider/README.md

       ...
     </head>
     ```

 2. Create the slider layout.
-Ensure to add the class `fluidSlider` or the data attribute `data-toggle="fluidSlider"` for better styling:
+Ensure to add the class `fluidSlider` or the data attribute `data-toggle="fluidSlider"` for better styling.

     ```
     <div id="mySlider" data-toggle="fluidSlider">
       <ul>